Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Converse Lyapunov-Barrier Function for Stability with Safety Guarantees

 We then prove (1) $\Longrightarrow$ (2).
 By Lemma \ref{lem:winset}, we can let $D=\Wd$.
 Then $(A\cup W)\subset D\subset \Gd(A)$.
 Furthermore, $D$ is open and forward invariant.
 The conclusion follows from that of Proposition \ref{prop:clf}. $\BlackBox$

-\begin{rem} Compared with related results on sufficient Lyapunov conditions for stability with safety guarantees (e.g., \cite{romdlony2016stabilization,braun2017existence,braun2019complete}), to the best knowledge of the authors, Theorem \ref{thm:conv1} provides the first converse Lyapunov-barrier theorem and we show that the converse Lyapunov function is defined on whole set of initial conditions from which asymptotic stability with safety guarantees is achievable.
+\begin{rem} Compared with related results on sufficient Lyapunov conditions for stability with safety guarantees (e.g., \cite{romdlony2016stabilization,braun2017existence,braun2019complete}), to the best knowledge of the authors, Theorem \ref{thm:conv1} provides the first converse Lyapunov-barrier theorem and we show that the converse Lyapunov function is defined on whole set of initial conditions from which asymptotic stability with safety guarantees is {satisfied}.
 In other words, we provide a Lyapunov characterization of the problem of asymptotic stability with safety guarantees.
 We also note that several converse barrier functions have been reported in the literature \cite{wisniewski2015converse,ratschan2018converse,liu2020converse}.
-In particular, the recent work \cite{liu2020converse} makes a connection between converse Lyapunov function and converse barrier function via a robustness argument, which, to some extent, inspired our work in this paper to unify converse Lyapunov and barrier functions. \end{rem}
+In particular, the recent work \cite{liu2020converse} makes a connection between converse Lyapunov function and converse barrier function via a robustness argument, which, to some extent, inspired our work in this paper to unify converse Lyapunov and barrier functions. { The results of this paper significantly differ from that in \cite{liu2020converse}, because converse results are established for both stability with safety guarantees and reach-avoid-stay specifications, whereas the results in \cite{liu2020converse} only concern safety.
+We achieved this non-trivial extension by adapting converse Lyapunov theorems (e.g., \cite{teel2000smooth}), as in Proposition \ref{prop:clf}, to work with safety requirements, enabled by characterizing all initial states from which solutions will satisfy stability with safety guarantees, as in Lemma \ref{lem:winset}.} \end{rem}

 While Theorem \ref{thm:conv1} gives a single smooth Lyapunov function satisfying the strong set of conditions (\ref{eq:lyap1}) and (\ref{eq:lyap2}), we propose the following set of sufficient conditions for two reasons.
-First, they appear to be weaker (although in fact theoretically equivalent in view of Theorem \ref{thm:conv1}) and perhaps easier to verify in practice.
+First, they appear to be weaker (although in fact theoretically equivalent in view of Theorem \ref{thm:conv1}) and perhaps easier to verify in practice {\cite{meng2021control}}.
 Second, they agree with the notions of Lyapunov and barrier functions commonly seen in the literature.

 \begin{prop} Suppose that $A$ is compact, $U$ is closed, and $A\cap U=\emptyset$.
 If there exists an open set $D$ such that $(A\cup W)\subset D$ and smooth functions $V:\,D\ra\Real_{\ge 0}$ and $B:\,D\ra\Real$ such that \begin{enumerate} \item $V$ is positive definite on $D$ w.r.t.
 A, i.e., $V(x)=0$ if and only if $x\in A$; \item $\nabla V(x)\cdot (f(x)+d)<0$ for all $x\in D\setminus A$ and $d\in\delta\B$; \item $W\subset C=\set{x\in D:\,B(x)\ge 0}$ and $B(x)<0$ for all $x\in U$; \item $\nabla B(x)\cdot (f(x)+d)\ge 0$ for all $x\in D$ and $d\in\delta\B$, \end{enumerate} then $\Sd$ satisfies the stability with safety guarantee specification $(W,U,A)$.
 Furthermore, if $W$ is compact, then conditions (1)--(4) are also necessary for $\Sd$ to satisfy the stability with safety guarantee specification $(W,U,A)$. \end{prop}